sarmadiali98/ReLico/examples/hardware/smarthome/README.md

 # Smart Home Hardware Execution Case Study

-This directory contains the smart-home case study used for the hardware-validation part of the ReLico artifact.
+This directory contains the smart-home case study used for the hardware implementation part of the ReLico artifact.

 It demonstrates an end-to-end workflow: